PalTVEngineering/Kit-Booking-System-API/README.md

 # Updating DB Schema

-To make a change to the production DB create a new sql file in a similar naming format to the current one and write your SQL code there, the runner will take care of the rest
+To make a change to the production DB create a new sql file in the migrations folder in a similar naming format to the current one and write your SQL code there, the runner will take care of the rest